-Nepal tends to rely heavily on tourism, and, with the outbreak of COVID-19, tourism in Nepal has been hard hit.
-The pandemic has closed everything from major tourism firms such as hotels, airlines, tour operators to small businesses and tourism workers.
+Nepal tends to rely heavily on tourism, and with the outbreak of COVID-19, tourism in Nepal has been hard hit.
+The pandemic has closed everything from major tourism firms such as hotels, airlines, and tour operators to small businesses and tourism workers.
 The recovery will take a while.

-Nepal is a popular adventure travel destination and hosts various landscapes that allow everyone to take part.
-Still, the country represents diverse landscapes, cultures, and religions, and offers lifetime experiences.
+Nepal is a popular adventure travel destination and hosts various landscapes allowing everyone to participate.
+Still, the country represents diverse landscapes, cultures, and religions and offers lifetime experiences.

 - The COVID-19 pandemic shows us the worth of freedom – freedom to travel and the gratitude of nature.

-- Well, Nepal can be a great destination, since every activity in Nepal is about discovering yourself or your existence.
+- Nepal can be a great destination since every activity in Nepal is about discovering yourself or your existence.

 - Traveling to Nepal is accessible compared to most other countries.
 Post-pandemic travel around the world is going to be expensive.
-Nepal may be the perfect choice for you, as the country offers a wide range of options in accommodation, food, travel, etc.
+Nepal may be the perfect choice for you, as the country offers many options for accommodation, food, travel, etc.

 - The mountainous area of Nepal is still safe.
-Yes, of course, The Terai belt is the most affected area of COVID-19, which lies in the south part of Nepal, near India’s border.
+Yes, of course, The Terai belt is the most affected area of COVID-19, which lies in the southern part of Nepal, near India’s border.

 Trekking in Nepal post-COVID

-Most of Nepal’s trekking destinations are still safe, although the coronavirus has spread throughout the nation.
+Most of Nepal’s trekking destinations are safe, although the coronavirus has spread nationwide.
 Due to its remoteness, there is no positive case in Everest Base Camp, Annapurna Circuit, and other major trekking destinations.